LKedward/focal-docs/docs/events.md

 ```

 This means that kernels and enqueued data transfers are not guaranteed to start and finish execution in the order that they were enqueued.
-To control kernel and data dependencies in an out-of-order command queue, two mechanisms are available: barriers and prerequisite events.
+To control kernel and data dependencies in an out-of-order command queue, two mechanisms are available: barriers and event dependencies.

 __API ref:__